terrapower/armi/doc/requirements/srsd.rst

     :status: needs implementation, needs test

 Given a set of input the same reactor design and run should be proceed in a fixed fashion for reproduction.

+The nucDirectory package shall use nuclear data that is contained within the ARMI code base.
+That is, the data will not be retrieved from online sources.
+The intent here is to prevent inadvertent security risks.

+The nucDirectory package shall follow a particular naming convention.
+Other physics codes use the name Am-242 for the metastable state of Am-242, and use Am-242g for the ground state.

 --------------------------
 Interface I/O Requirements